This post was originally published in October 2024. Last updated: October 2025.

 Walls and Ceilings

-Pricing for covering your garage’s interior walls and ceilings will vary depending on if you use plywood, drywall, or PVC-based paneling.
-For example, if you’re planning to use drywall, you’ll have to budget for sheets of drywall, mud, tape, primer, and paint as well as the cost of a contractor to install it for you.
-If you plan to cover the walls and ceilings of a 20x20 two-car garage with white Trusscore Wall&CeilingBoard panels, you can expect to pay around $4,300 for the materials, according to our Cost & Materials Estimator.
+Costs will vary depending on whether you use plywood, drywall, or PVC-based paneling.
+Drywall requires sheets, mud, tape, primer, paint, and labor—costs that add up quickly.
+Covering the walls and ceiling of a 20x20 two-car garage with white Trusscore Wall&CeilingBoard panels costs about $4,100 in materials, according to our Cost & Materials Estimator.
 You can cut down on costs by installing the panels (with ease!) yourself. -

 Storage Capacity